 Daniel is one of the world's leading experts on rockfall mitigation and rock slope stabilization.
 He has tackled some of the most technically difficult projects in the world, including projects across North America and Grenada, and has consulted on geohazard sites in India, China, and Libya.
 Daniel sits on the Transportation Research Board's (TRB's) Engineering Geology Committee and the TRB Rockfall and Geotechnical Asset Management Subcommittees, as well as the Steering Committee for the Highway Geology Symposium.
 Daniel also co-authored the Rock Cut Slope and Catchment Design Guidelines for the Ohio Department of Transportation and authors authoritative articles for various trade publications.

 Pete is an accomplished Geologist who joins GSI with 20 years of experience in the upstream (exploration and production) energy sector, most recently as Vice President of Operations for the Ohio Oil and Gas Association.
-A longtime resident of Worthington, Ohio, Pete joined the Unites States Army out of high school as a 19D Cavalry Scout, serving at Ft.
+A longtime resident of Worthington, Ohio, Pete joined the United States Army out of high school as a 19D Cavalry Scout, serving at Ft.
 Knox, Kentucky and in an Air Cavalry Squadron of the Ohio National Guard while attending the Ohio State University, where he received a B.S. in Geological Sciences.
 With a love for field work, and the mantra that “the best geologist is the one who has seen the most rocks” Pete never turned down an opportunity to go to the field.
 Pete has worked in most of the 50 states and almost all of the continents (including a three-month stint in Antarctica).
 Pete has also worked in all aspects of the petroleum industry, from public independent oil and gas exploration and production to consulting and prospect generation.

 Throughout his career, Pete has been a pioneering advocate of the use of 3D seismic technology to help reduce risk in the Appalachian Basin.
 He is responsible for the site selection and drilling of over 500 wells, and is active in the leadership of the American Association of Petroleum Geologists, where he serves as an elected member of the Advisory Council, Chair of the GEO-DC Board, Director of DataPages, Inc., and as a Trustee Associate of the AAPG Foundation.

 Lloyd holds a B.S. in Civil Engineering from Iowa State University and a M.B.A. in Finance from the University of Denver.
 He has worked for Amoco Oil Corporation as a project manager and project engineer, served as the CFO for Scott Contracting (a $75M civil contractor), and, most recently, served as the CFO and Vice President of Finance for RK Mechanical (a $165M Mechanical contracting/manufacturing firm).
 Lloyd's background in engineering and experience in project management, project engineering, and finance/accounting for construction and manufacturing firms are invaluable as he manages GSI's finance and accounting duties.
-Lloyd lives in Denver, Colorado with his wife Melissa and children Brady and Emilee.
+Lloyd lives in Denver, Colorado with his wife Melissa and children Brady, Emilee and Jack.

 Matthew Birchmier has been an engineer for GSI performing project management and quality control functions since 2010.
 He began his geotechnical career and honed his geotechnical expertise through work with Terracon Consultants in Boise, ID and Phoenix, AZ.
 A native Iowan, Matthew graduated from Iowa State University with both Bachelors and Master of Science Degrees in Civil Engineering with a geotechnical engineering emphasis.
 He first became interested in landslides with his master’s research and thesis, which focused on correlating the loss in residual strength with the weathering effects on micro and macro level of material from the Pierre Shale formation.
 Matt has worked on projects throughout the United States with an eye for detail and design that is unparalleled in the industry.